 Sumbler, M.G., British Geological Survey: London and the Thames Valley (4th edition), HMSO Publication

 Jones A., Stacey G., O’Kill P., Across Three Centuries The Story of Royal Ascot Golf Club, Royal Ascot Golf Club, 2006

-Any errors in the text are mine.
+Any errors are mine.